 But when they start negotiating, the reality is even where both parties want a divorce, there are areas of disagreement.
 This can be the case even where the parties agree on “most” issues in their divorce.

 It could be a custody issue that hangs up the settlement.
 It could be that the finances are complex.
-It could be that child support or spousal maintenance hangs up settlement.
+It could be that child support or spousal maintenance hangs up a settlement.
 It could be that there is a power imbalance that makes negotiations uneven.

 No matter the situation, the truth of the matter is that many parties agree on “most” issues in their divorce.
 It’s the areas of disagreement that are the problem.
 This can lead to a party simply rolling on something important to get the divorce done.
 It can also lead to some parties trying their case in contested proceedings.